vipulkmr02/uv-fork/docs/guides/migration/pip-to-project.md

 ## Requirements files

-When using pip, requirements files specify both the dependencies for your project and lock dependencies to a specific version.
+When using `pip` with `pip-tools`, requirements files specify both the dependencies for your project and lock dependencies to a specific version.
 For example, if you require `fastapi` and `pydantic`, you'd specify these in a `requirements.in` file: